mortar-works/mortar-website/src/site/solutions/venue-accreditation-tool.md

 ---
 product: hoopd
-title: "Venues Accreditation Tool"
+title: "Venue Accreditation Platform"
-strapline: "Empower your venue with training, resources, and accreditation to ensure accessibility and service standards."
+strapline: "Empower all venues with training, resources, and accreditation to ensure accessibility and boost service standards."
 description: "Provide training and resources for your venue and staff to become accredited in accessibility and service standards."
 read_more_link: "/venue-accreditation"
 label_image: "/static/images/solutions/solution_label01.png"